kubernetes-sigs/gateway-api/site-src/v1alpha2/references/cross-namespace-references.md

 ### Conformance Level

-ReferencePolicy support is a "CORE" conformance level requirement for cross-namespace references inside the following objects:
+ReferencePolicy support is a "CORE" conformance level requirement for cross-namespace references that originate from the following objects:
 - HTTPRoute
 - TLSRoute
 - TCPRoute